Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Joint Sum-SE Maximization and Power Consumption Minimization

-In this section, we will consider a multiobjective optimization problem that aims to jointly minimize the total end-to-end power consumption and maximize the sum-SE of all the UEs.
-To this end, we remove the SINR constraints in \eqref{eq:Yconstraint1} from the problem \eqref{eq:optimization3} and include the sum-SE with a certain weight to the objective function.
-The considered problem can be cast as where the parameter $\lambda>0$ determines the weighting of the sum-SE term in the multi-objective function.
-We have used $\ln(\cdot)$ instead of $\log_2(\cdot)$ for simplicity without loss of generality since only a constant factor differs between them.
-Moreover, the pre-log factor in \eqref{eq:downlink-rate-expression-level2} is not considered since its effect can be absorbed into the penalty parameter $\lambda$.
-Weighted MMSE is a common technique to find local optima of sum-SE maximization problems under power constraints \cite{Shi2011}.
-However, here our problem differs from the traditional sum-SE maximization structure since it also includes the total power consumption in the objective function, which is in a non-convex form.
-In this paper, we will devise an alternative algorithm to take advantage of CCP that we have already constructed for the power minimization problem in the previous section.
-We first utilize the transform of $\ln(1+\mathacr{SINR}_k)$ to an equivalent form from \cite[Thm.~3]{shen2018fractional2}.
-Using the newly defined optimization variables $\chi_k$, for $k=1,\ldots,K$, the optimization problem in \eqref{eq:sumSE-optimization} can be equivalently (in terms of the optimal solution) expressed as where the equivalency can be shown by taking the derivative of the objective function with respect to $\chi_k$, for $k=1,\ldots,K$, equating them to zero, and inserting the optimal $\chi_k$ to the objective function.
-Next, we will develop a further novel transformation and integrate CCP to solve the resulting problem.
-The first step is to introduce the optimization variables $u_k$ and $r_k$, for $k=1,\ldots,K$, to represent upper bounds to $(1+\chi_k)^{-1}$ and $\left(\sum\limits_{i=1}^K{\boldsymbol{\rho}}_i^{\Ttran}{\vect{C}}_{ki}{\boldsymbol{\rho}}_i+\left|\vect{b}_k^{\Ttran}{\boldsymbol{\rho}}_k\right|^2+\sigma^2\right)/(1+\chi_k)$ in \eqref{eq:sumSE-objective2}, respectively.
-We then re-cast the problem in \eqref{eq:sumSE-optimization2} as where we have used second-order cone constraints to construct the inequalities $(1+\chi_k)^{-1}\leq u_k$ and $\left(\sum\limits_{i=1}^K{\boldsymbol{\rho}}_i^{\Ttran}{\vect{C}}_{ki}{\boldsymbol{\rho}}_i+\left|\vect{b}_k^{\Ttran}{\boldsymbol{\rho}}_k\right|^2+\sigma^2\right)/(1+\chi_k)\leq r_k$.
-The following lemma demonstrates the equivalency between the problems \eqref{eq:sumSE-optimization2} and \eqref{eq:sumSE-optimization3} in terms of the optimal solutions. \begin{lemma} The optimal values of $\{\vect{z}, \boldsymbol{\rho}_k, \forall k\}$ are the same for the problems \eqref{eq:sumSE-optimization2} and \eqref{eq:sumSE-optimization3}. \begin{proof}To prove the claim, it is enough to show that the constraints in \eqref{eq:sumSE-constraint3b}-\eqref{eq:sumSE-constraint3c} are satisfied with equality at the optimal solution.
+\begin{proof}To prove the claim, it is enough to show that the constraints in \eqref{eq:sumSE-constraint3b}-\eqref{eq:sumSE-constraint3c} are satisfied with equality at the optimal solution.
 We can prove this by contradiction.
 Assume that for the optimal solution of \eqref{eq:sumSE-optimization3}, at least one of the constraints in \eqref{eq:sumSE-constraint3b} is satisfied with strict inequality.
 Then, we can reduce the value of respective $r_k$ until the corresponding constraint is satisfied with equality without violating any other constraint.
 In this way, we also improve the objective value, which contradicts that the initial $r_k$ is optimum.
 Hence, all the constraints in \eqref{eq:sumSE-constraint3b} are satisfied with equality.
 Moreover, assume that at least one of the constraints in \eqref{eq:sumSE-constraint3c} is satisfied with strict inequality, which leads to $(1+\chi_k)^{-1}<u_k$, for the corresponding $k$.
 Then, we can reduce the value of $u_k$ until $(1+\chi_k)^{-1}=u_k$ without violating any constraints, and improving the objective function.
 This contradicts that $(1+\chi_k)^{-1}<u_k$ for at least one $k$.
 Hence, all the constraints in \eqref{eq:sumSE-constraint3c} are satisfied with equality.
 Then, by inserting the value of $r_k$ and $(1+\chi_k)^{-1}=u_k$ into the objective function, the problems \eqref{eq:sumSE-optimization2} and \eqref{eq:sumSE-optimization3} can be shown in identical form. \end{proof} \end{lemma}